 Video Chatting Online

 Another fairly recent development in online communications is live video chatting.
-Social media websites like Facebook offer video chatting, but there are also stand-alone free sites like Zoom and Skype that are designed specifically for video chatting.
-Usually, once you accept the terms and conditions for a video chatting site, they will access the camera on your smartphone, laptop, or tablet.
-Using this camera, you can place calls to your loved ones and see live videos of them right on your device.
+Social-media websites such as Facebook offer video chatting, but there are also free stand-alone sites such as Zoom and Skype designed specifically for video chatting.

+Once you accept the terms and conditions for a video-chat site, it will access the camera on your smartphone, laptop, or tablet.
+Using the camera, you can place calls to your loved ones and see live videos of them on your device.
 Especially in times of social distancing, video chatting is a great way to keep in touch.
-It almost feels like the person is right there speaking to you.
+It almost feels like the person is right there in the room with you.

 Is There Free Internet for Seniors?